SuperNEMO-DBD/brew/README.md

 # Using the SuperNEMO Software Environment
-For both native and image installs, the primary way to use the SuperNEMO software is to start a shell session which configures access to the applications and all the tools needed to develop them.
+For both native and image installs, the primary way to use the SuperNEMO software is to start a shell session which configures access to the applications and all the tools needed to run or develop them.

 We defer instructions on the use and development of the applications *themselves* to those on [the main project page](https://github.com/supernemo-dbd/Falaise).